ealpha072/Weather-App/README.md

 ## To do:
   * Create a logic preventing multiple cities from being displayed
-  * Styling the weather cards more
+  * Error div hide on autofocus

 ### Live project ---> https://ealpha072.github.io/weather-app